barelyhuman/reaper.im-old/posts/the-budget-mechs.md

 These are based on the date of the post and the prices have been fluctuating on amazon for a while now so they may get out of the price brackets but the point of this post is to list out valid buying options.

-You can also go through Keychrons which are available at different price ranges and can be found from their website [keychron.in](https://keychron.in) , these keyboards mostly come with Mac support so is preferred by Mac Users but you can use almost any keyboard mentioned below with a back by just switching the modifier keys in the macOS keyboard preferences.
+You can also go through Keychrons which are available at different price ranges and can be found from their website [keychron.in](https://keychron.in) , these keyboards mostly come with Mac support so is preferred by Mac Users but you can use almost any keyboard mentioned below by just switching the modifier keys in the macOS keyboard preferences.

 #### 2000 - 4000 INR